ua-2025q3-astr501-513/ua-2025q3-astr501-513.github.io/syllabus-501.md

 Introduction to computing for incoming astronomy and astrophysics graduate students.
-Course will cover basics of programming in Python and C++, including commonly-used libraries for astronomical research, an introduction to computer hardware including coprocessors such as GPUs, and some introductory concepts from computer science.
+Course will cover basics of programming in Python and C/C++, including commonly-used libraries for astronomical research, an introduction to computer hardware including coprocessors such as GPUs, and some introductory concepts from computer science.